-Taj Named Strongest Hotel Brand In The World | Business
+Taj Named Strongest Hotel Brand in the World | Business

-Recognized by the worlds leading brand valuation consultancy Brand Finance MUMBAI, India, June 25, 2021 PRNewswire -- Indian Hotels Company IHCL, South Asias largest hospitality company, announced that its iconic brand, Taj, has been rated the Strongest Hotel Brand in the World by Brand Finance, the worlds leading brand valuation consultancy in its annual Hotels 50 2021 report.
+Recognized by the worlds leading brand valuation consultancy - Brand Finance Mumbai, Maharashtra, India Business Wire India Indian Hotels Company IHCL, South Asias largest hospitality company, announced that its iconic brand, Taj, has been rated the Strongest Hotel Brand in the World by Brand Finance, the worlds leading brand valuation consultancy in its annual Hotels 50 2021 report.

 - Country: